Medical Laboratory Technician

 Graduates of the Medical Laboratory Technician or Medical Laboratory Assistant Program are employed in hospital laboratories, physicians’ offices, and other laboratory facilities as Medical Laboratory Technicians (MLT) or Medical Laboratory Assistant (MLA).
 These graduates are allied-health professionals that perform analyses in the areas of microbiology, hematology, immunology, biochemistry, and immunohematology.

 Students in the Medical Lab have many options upon completion of training at WSCC.
 The Associate Degree courses may be applied toward earning a Bachelor of Science Degree.
-Upon earning a B.S. the technician may challenge the National Certification Exam to become a “Medical Technologist” earning $5.00 to $7.00 more per hour.
+Upon earning a B.S. the technician may challenge the National Certification Exam to become a “Medical Technologist” earning up to $10.00 more per hour.
 Clinical Specialty Certificates may be earned for any or all of the laboratory areas.
-The Medical Technology certificate may be used to earn a Master’s Degree and also a PhD in Clinical Laboratory Science.
+The Medical Technology certificate may be used to earn a Master’s Degree and also a DCLS or PhD.

 Degrees and Certificates